phantasm66/mtarep/README.md

 Overview
 --------
-The following data is collected and displayed for each MTA you report on using mtarep:
+The following data is collected and displayed for each postfix MTA you report on using mtarep:

     ReturnPath's Sender Score
     Microsoft's SNDS (Smart Network Data Services)